 Our foam supplier sells us mixed scrap latex foam.
 Our supplier provides a variable mix of natural and synthetic latex foam.
-Our foam supplier does not treat the latex foam with the carcinogenic flame retardant chemicals that were once required in California.
+Our foam supplier does not treat the latex foam with these flame retardant chemicals.
 We also list the foam content on our RN labels and on our website.

 If you live in California you should know that we do not participate in any California programs which may regulate or test flame retardant properties.
 We do not add a flame retardant barrier to our products.
 If you expose our product to flame, or a smoldering heat such as a lit cigarette, it could catch on fire, although we have not tested how many seconds or minutes it might require to catch fire.

 We are aware of an increasing number of companies that are using chemical treatments to render natural fibers such as cotton "safe" to use outside.
 These fabrics are then turned into products which are advertised as "indoor/outdoor".
-Our indoor/outdoor products are made from 100% spun polyester or olefin fibers that are naturally able to shed water (or other liquids) because of the shape of the fibers; this gives them inherent water resistance & stain resistance, without the use of chemicals, and allows them to protect themselves against mildew damage without the use of fungicides, or anti-microbials.
-Unlike cotton fabrics treated with chemicals or wax coatings that may lose their effectiveness over time, our indoor/outdoor fabrics made from 100% spun polyester or olefin will always be safe to use outdoors -all you have to do is allow them to dry completely first if you decide to store them away when not in use.
+Our indoor/outdoor products are made from 100% spun polyester fibers that are naturally able to shed water (or other liquids) because of the shape of the fibers; this gives them mildew resistance and stain resistance without the use of a chemical spray.
+Unlike cotton fabrics treated with chemicals or wax coatings that may lose their effectiveness over time, our indoor/outdoor fabrics made from 100% spun polyester will always be safe to use outdoors -all you have to do is allow them to dry completely first if you decide to store them away when not in use.